ValBuster12/Recolto/README.md

 ## Contributing

-You want to help to build and improve Récolt'Ô?
-Here is want you can do:
+You want to help to build and improve this project?
+Here is what you can do:
 - Talk about it: share this project to make it more visible
-- Report bugs you find: [Reporting issues](https://github.com/makinacorpus/Recolto/issues) is essential to help us improve this tool.
+- Report bugs you find via the issue tracker.
 Feel confident enough to correct it?
 PRs are welcome!
-- Want to add missing functionnality?
-Create an [issue](https://github.com/makinacorpus/Recolto/issues)!
+- Want to add missing functionality?
+Open an issue!
-- Want to start developing ?
-Look at ["good first issues"](https://github.com/makinacorpus/recolto/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+- Want to start developing?
+Look at the issues labeled "good first issue".

 ## Looking Forward

-Here's a summary of how Récolt'Ô can be extended to provide an even better experience for the community:
+Here's a summary of how this project can be extended to provide an even better experience for the community:
 - Using climate projection data.
 By going further and exploring the use of data from different climate change scenarios, we hope to raise awareness among service users of the challenges of saving on their water consumption and encourage changes in behavior.
 - Expand information on the uses that rainwater could cover.
 Enable users to record their simulated water consumption to derive more precise estimates of how much water the user needs to collect.
 - Automatically detect the roof of one or more buildings based on an address.